-- The federal government announced two additional recovery benefits: the Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit. - The Canada Recovery Sickness Benefit provides \$500 per week, for up to 6 weeks, effective September 27, 2020 to May 7, 2022, for workers who are unable to work because they are sick or must self-isolate due to COVID-19.

-The Canada Recovery Caregiver Benefit, effective from September 27, 2020 to May 7, 2022, provides \$500 per week, for up to 44 weeks per household to eligible Canadians.
-This benefit intends to assist individuals unable to work because they are provide care to children or support to other dependents who had to stay home due to COVID-19.

-Additional information and eligibility criteria for the Recovery Sickness Benefit and Recovery Caregiver Benefit is available online.
+- The federal government announced two additional recovery benefits: the Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit. - The Canada Recovery Sickness Benefit will provide \$500 per week, for up to 6 weeks, effective September 27, 2020 to May 7, 2022, for workers who are unable to work because they are sick or must self-isolate due to COVID-19. - The Canada Recovery Caregiver Benefit, would be effective from September 27, 2020 to May 7, 2022, and provide \$500 per week, for up to 44 weeks per household to eligible Canadians.
+This benefit intends to assist individuals unable to work because they are provide care to children or support to other dependents who had to stay home due to COVID-19. - Additional information and eligibility criteria for the Recovery Sickness Benefit and Recovery Caregiver Benefit is available online. - Additional benefits related specifically to COVID-19 relief could also be available through provincial support programs.